Dōsojin: Worship

+Hatsuakarikago lit up by flames from burning Shadan in Nozawa Onsen.

 Every January 15 in the village of Nozawaonsen, Nagano the Dosojin Matsuri is held.
 The Dosojin Matsuri is a fire festival meant to celebrate the birth of a family's first child, exorcise yōkai, and ensure blissful marriages.
 The day prior to the Dosojin Matsuri, a hundred or so residents of Nozawaonsen construct a shaden.
 Meanwhile, across the glade are two wooden poles that represent a human couple, the village's version of Dōsojin.
 On the day of the festival the shaden is burned in a scuffle between men ages twenty-five and forty-two—considered unlucky ages for men in Japan—and the rest of the villagers who bear reed torches.
 As the shaden burns, the village men of forty-two years sing to the Dōsojin.
 The men ages twenty-five and forty-two play a key role in the festival to attain the protection of the Dōsojin, so that the misfortune brought about by their ages will be nullified.
+Some villagers in various villages are still continue to maintain these figures with different things on seasonal offerings such as flowers, sake and coins but mostly on local holidays.
+This longtime festival has lasted for more than 300 years.
+Although starting as an invocation for good fortune, health and abundance of the coming harvest, the festival became an intangible cultural property of Japan.